theartofcomputerprogramming/meetup/README.md

 Bubble sorting!

-We've explored two techniques for sorting - counting that counts smaller values to figure out the final position of a key - and insertion that maintains a sorted arrangement by inserting a new key into its correct position.
+We've explored two techniques for sorting - counting smaller values to figure out the final position of a key - and insertion of a new key in its correct position in an already sorted sequence.

 We look at the category of sorting by exchanging in our fourth meetup on sorting.